All SAG Awards Will Be Presented By Women This Year

 At the 2018 Screen Actors Guild Awards, all the presenters will be women.
 The decision is meant as a response to the recent onslaught of sexual harassment and assault accusations that have had an unsettling effect on the industry.

-The nominations, which were announced on Wednesday, were presented by Olivia Munn and Niecy Nash.
-The SAG Awards will also have their first-ever host, Kristen Bell.
+The SAG Award nominations, which were announced on Wednesday, were presented by Olivia Munn and Niecy Nash.
+The show will also have its first-ever host, Kristen Bell.
 "Culturally there’s always been a conversation about equality," Bell said in an interview with The New York Times.
 "Now there’s some mega-spotlights on this conversation and, dare I say, some pyrotechnics in the background."
 She continued, "I’m not the first female host.
 I’m the first host.
 The fact that a female was chosen to be the first one means my genitals become irrelevant."

 Advertisement